top of page

 A recent highlight of both Side/Step Festival and Voidspace Live 2025, Uncle Barry's Birthday Party is an immersive show set at, you guessed it, a birthday party.
 With a spread of snacks and drinks, a killer playlist and heaps of party decorations, everything is in place to make this a great party, even if the man of the hour is running late..

 As guests mingle and chat, everyone swaps stories of how they came to know Uncle Barry.
-Whether he's helped them as an AA sponsor, been a shoulder to cry on during hard times, or in our case when we attended, offered us a kidney in a time of need, everyone has the chance to improvise and make up as ridiculous a story as they wish about the man, the myth, the legend.
-It's a collective exercise in going 'Yes, and...' to every new story you hear, which quickly helps Uncle Barry reach mythical status amongst those in attendance, and asks as a world-class, never-fails ice breaker when speaking to other guests.
+Whether he's helped them as an AA sponsor, been a shoulder to cry on during hard times, or in our case when we attended, offered up a kidney in a time of need, everyone has the chance to improvise and make up as ridiculous a story as they wish about the man, the myth, the legend.
+It's a collective exercise in going 'Yes, and...' to every new story you hear, which quickly helps Uncle Barry reach mythical status amongst those in attendance, and acts as a world-class ice breaker when speaking to other guests.

 What makes for a fun party?
 People (you’re invited), gossip (someone has to spill the beans), booze (obviously), dancing (optional), flirting (encouraged), cake (yes), a good playlist (please)... and Uncle Barry!
 You're invited to share an evening with us celebrating Uncle Barry's Birthday, we know he'd love to have you.